 Historical painter and diarist.
 Born Plymouth.
 Not a successful man; Haydon's biographer, Paul O'Keefe, says that Haydon has been called "the William McGonagall of British painting".
 One morning after buying a pistol he returned to 14 Burwood Place, locked himself in his painting room and was later found there, dead.
-The death certificate says that he committed 'suicide with a razor by cutting his throat after shooting a pistol ball at the upper and back part of his head.'
+The death certificate says that he died by 'suicide with a razor by cutting his throat after shooting a pistol ball at the upper and back part of his head.'
 The picture is a self-portrait.

 This section lists the memorials where the subject on this page is commemorated: